 GIVE PARENTS A BREAK PROGRAM (GPAB) is sponsored in conjunction with the Air Force Aid Society.
 This program offers free child care to eligible parents who are subject to unique stresses due to the nature of military life-deployments, remote tours of duty and extending working hours.
-GPAB is offered the third Saturday of each month from 1800-2300 or 1300-1800.
-Parents Night Out is held in conjunction with GPAB the cost for this program is \$25.00 per child which is non-refundable.
+GPAB is offered from 1800-2200.
+Please check with the front desk for when the next GPAB is scheduled.
+Parents Night Out is held in conjunction with GPAB the cost for this program is \$40.00 per child which is non-refundable.
 Parents using GPAB care follow the same guidelines and regulations as full time care...including late fee charges.